This photograph is of stratocumulus clouds at sunset.

 You might also be interested in:

-The low cloud group includes Stratus, Stratocumulus, and Nimbostratus clouds.
-Low clouds are made up of water droplets.
-The base of a low cloud is from the ground to 2000m....more
+The low cloud group consists of Stratus, Stratocumulus, and Nimbostratus clouds.
+Low clouds consist of water droplets.
+The base of a low cloud is from the surface to 2000m....more

-Stratus clouds are part of the Low Cloud group.
-They are gray and can cover most or all of the sky (like a big blanket).
-Stratus clouds sometimes produce light mist or drizzle. ...more
+Stratus (weather symbol - St) clouds consist of water droplets and belong to the Low Cloud (surface-2000m up) group.
+They are uniform gray in color and can cover most or all of the sky.
+Stratus clouds...more

 Weather fronts can cause clouds to form.
-Fronts happen when two large masses of air collide into each other at the Earth's surface.
-Warm fronts produce clouds when warm air replaces cold air by sliding...more
+Fronts occur when two large masses of air collide at the Earth's surface.
+Warm fronts produce clouds when warm air replaces cold air by sliding above it.
+Many different...more

-Drizzle is very light rain; the water drops that make up drizzle are smaller than rain drops.
-Drizzle can be so light that only a millimeter of water falls to the Earth's surface in one day.
-It is produced...more
+Drizzle is light precipitation that is made up of liquid water drops that are smaller than rain drops.
+Drizzle can be so light that only a millimeter of accumulation is measured at the Earth's surface....more